erc-ma/erc-ma/README.md

 - 👋 Hi, I’m @erc-ma
-- Pursuing a joint ScB-ScM in Computer Science and Economics at Brown U '25
-- I've done a lot of full-stack web dev using tools like React and NodeJS.
+- Junior year concurrent Bachelor’s & Master’s student with a focus on Artificial Intelligence and Machine Learning (ML).
+Former Software Developer Intern at Dash